DeutscheSoft/aux-widgets/doc/docs/Rendering.md

 a computed style of an element.
 Likewise reflow operations might be necessary when asking for pixel positions or dimensions of an element, e.g. by reading `element.offsetWidth`.
 Ideally, these kinds of operations are avoided entirely, however in some situations that might not be possible.
-Inside of toolkit there are several widgets which need to measure dimensions when rendering, for instance the `toolkit.Fader` element, which needs to measure the size of the fader handle, in order to position the scale and background correctly.
+Inside of AUX there are several widgets which need to measure dimensions when rendering, for instance the `AUX.Fader` element, which needs to measure the size of the fader handle, in order to position the scale and background correctly.

 On the other hand, the operations which might trigger reflows and style